10 Most Notorious Mobsters of Istanbul

 2 – Sedat Peker

-Known as the ‘godfather' who fights against drugs, Sedat Peker is the most famous mob leader in Turkey nowadays; not because of the crimes he has committed, but surprisingly because of his political views that are based on Pan-Turkism and his recent statements that are a party to President Erdoğan.
+Known as the ‘godfather’ who fights against drugs, Sedat Peker is the most famous mob leader in Turkey nowadays; not because of the crimes he has committed, but surprisingly because of his political views that are based on Pan-Turkism and his recent statements that are a party to President Erdoğan.
 In 2016, Sedat Peker said in a well-attended speech that the academics who signed the petition for peace in Southern Turkey will be massacred; “We will let your blood stream and we will take a shower in your blood.”
-But the fact is that his relationship with politicians is not a new thing; curing one of his trials, Peker made remarks that were never cleared up; “an older member of parliament sent me an SMS which said I shouldn't behave too arrogantly.
-I would to tell you everything because if I don't it could come to pass that I commit suicide under suspicious circumstances.”
+But the fact is that his relationship with politicians is not a new thing; curing one of his trials, Peker made remarks that were never cleared up; “an older member of parliament sent me an SMS which said I shouldn’t behave too arrogantly.
+I would like to tell you everything because if I don’t it could come to pass that I commit suicide under suspicious circumstances.”
 Just to remember, Sedat Peker made name for himself with the murder of the drug smuggler Abdullah Topçu in 1997.
 Following this event, he fled to Romania, but brought back to Turkey in 1998, and was put in prison for less than nine months.
-In 2005, Peker was arrested during ‘Operation Butterfly', and sentenced to 14 years and five months, because of leading a criminal organisation, robbery, forgery, and two counts of false imprisonment.
+In 2005, Peker was arrested during ‘Operation Butterfly’, and sentenced to 14 years and five months, because of leading a criminal organisation, robbery, forgery, and two counts of false imprisonment.
 He got out of prison in 2014, and since then he has been living in Istanbul.

 1 – Alaattİn Çakıcı